Competitor Research

 - The overarching theme at the website level.

-- Performance of mobile version of site and how user friendly it is.
+- Performance of the mobile version of the site and how user-friendly it is.

 - Their value proposition.